Internal Audit Structure

 The Internal Audit Groups at both Mizuho Bank and Mizuho Trust & Banking are independent from their respective other departments and business processes.

-The progress of individual audits and plans is reported to their respective Audit & Supervisory Committees, and their respective Internal Audit Groups respond to requests for inspections and receive specific instructions from their respective Audit & Supervisory Committees.
+The progress and results of individual audits and plans are reported to their respective Audit & Supervisory Committees, and their respective Internal Audit Groups respond to requests for inspections and receive specific instructions from their respective Audit & Supervisory Committees.

 In addition, they have also both established Internal Audit Committees that discuss and make decisions on all important matters regarding their respective internal audits.

-Both banks have established internal audit departments to conduct internal audits at their respective domestic and overseas business offices, head office departments, and group companies.
+Both banks have established internal audit departments to conduct internal audits at their respective business offices in and outside Japan, head office departments, and group companies.
 Specifically, the internal audit departments assess the suitability and effectiveness of business activities associated with compliance and risk management.

 Other core group companies have also established effective and efficient internal audit structures adapted to the characteristics of their respective businesses.